sergiofpaim/RPG-Game/README.md

 ### **Business Domain**

-This project was born from the idea of creating an RPG game set in an open world, featuring inventory management, battles, NPCs, and a limitless number of procedurally generated, level-balanced maps and enemies.
+This project was born from the idea of creating an RPG game set in an open world, featuring inventory management, battles, NPCs, and a limitless number of procedurally generated, level-balanced maps and enemies, with a progress saving system.
+And also to practice Java and Object-Oriented Programming (OOP) principles.

 1. **Exploring the Environment**
    Navigate a randomly generated map with items and NPCs whose attributes scale based on the player's level.